clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb-windows.rst

 Create a bootable USB drive on Windows
 **************************************

-Follow these instructions to create a bootable |CL| USB drive.
+Follow these instructions to create a bootable |CLOSIA| USB drive.
 Use an **8GB** or larger USB drive.

 Alternative instructions for other operating systems are available: